kosanj/conda-demos/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kosanj/conda-demos/HEAD)

-This repo must be public for this link to work.
+Note to self: This repo must be public for this link to work.

-The pytorch folder is a demo of using pytorch to make an image classification model that shows an image is an invoice or a receipt.
+1. The "pytorch" folder is a demo of using pytorch to make an image classification model that shows if an image is an invoice or a receipt.
-The gemini folder has some basic examples of using gemini within a python project.
+2. The "gemini" folder has some basic examples of using the gemini API within a python project to perform image recognition, and conversational tasks.